Happen Bank: Overview

-Loan ownership
+LendingClub enabled borrowers to create loan listings on its website by supplying details about themselves and the loans that they would like to request.
+All loans were unsecured personal loans.
+The company facilitated interest rates that were better for lenders and borrowers than they would receive from most banks.
+It averaged between a six and nine percent return to investors between its founding and 2013.

 After the notes were issued, LendingClub purchased the loans from the issuing bank and notes became the obligations of LendingClub, and not of the ultimate borrower: LendingClub has promised to pay the noteholder monies it receives from the borrower less its service fees, while the holders of LendingClub notes have the status of unsecured creditors of LendingClub.
 This means that there is a risk that the investor may lose all or part of the investment if LendingClub becomes insolvent or declares bankruptcy, even if the ultimate borrower continues to pay.

-Until August 2020, investors had the ability to put notes up for sale before the notes have reached maturity.
-This service was offered in a partnership with FOLIOfn Investments which charged a 1% fee on note sales, making LendingClub the first peer-to-peer lending network to offer a secondary market for peer-to-peer loans.
-Other peer-to-peer lending networks, such as Khutzpa.com, subsequently also partnered with FOLIOfn Investments to offer a secondary market.
-Effective August 28, 2020, the secondary market for trading Lending Club notes was discontinued.

 As of 2016, a high proportion of funds for LendingClub-facilitated loans came from hedge funds.
 During May of that year, LendingClub was seeking to sell hundreds of millions of dollars' worth of loans as bonds as part of a strategy to overcome difficulties in accessing sufficient funding.

-Credit risk

-When initially founded, LendingClub positioned itself as a social networking service and set up opportunities for members to identify group affinities, based on a theory that borrowers would be less likely to default to lenders with whom they had affinities and social relationships.
-It developed an algorithm called LendingMatch for identifying common relationship factors such as geographic location, educational and professional background, and connectedness within a given social network.

-After registering with the SEC, LendingClub stopped presenting itself as a social network and maintaining that social affinity will necessarily reduce the defaulting risk.
-It now presents the algorithm just as a search tool for investors to find Notes they would like to purchase, using borrower and loan attributes such as the length of a loan term, target weighted average interest rate, borrower credit score, employment tenure, homeownership status, and others.
-To reduce default risk, LendingClub focuses on high-credit-worthy borrowers, declining approximately 90% of the loan applications it received as of 2012 and assigning higher interest rates to riskier borrowers within its credit criteria.
-Only borrowers with FICO score of 660 or higher can be approved for loans.

-The statistics on LendingClub's website state that, as of December 31, 2016, 62.3 percent of borrowers report using their loans to refinance other loans or pay credit card debt.